ipunkt/laravel-package-manager/README.md

 ## Installation

-Just install the package on your authorization server

-	composer require donepm/package-manager

-and add the Service Provider in your `config/app.php`

-	\DonePM\PackageManager\DonePMPackageManagerServiceProvider::class,
+There is no direct generation for now.
+So please use the PackageServiceProvider as base class of your package service provider and implement the various interfaces for providing dependent stuff.

 ## License